Roscoe Arbuckle: Second trial

-The second trial began January 11, 1922, with a new jury, but with the same legal defense and prosecution as well as the same presiding judge.
-The same evidence was presented, but this time one of the witnesses, Zey Prevon, testified that Brady had forced her to lie.
-Another witness who testified during the first trial, a former Culver Studios security guard named Jesse Norgard, testified that Arbuckle had once shown up at the studio and offered him a cash bribe in exchange for the key to Rappe's dressing room.
-The comedian supposedly said he wanted it to play a joke on the actress.
-Norgard said he refused to give him the key.
-During cross-examination, Norgard's testimony was called into question when he was revealed to be an ex-convict who was currently charged with sexually assaulting an eight-year-old girl, and who was also looking for a sentence reduction from Brady in exchange for his testimony.
-Further, in contrast to the first trial, Rappe's history of promiscuity and heavy drinking was detailed.
-The second trial also discredited some major evidence such as the identification of Arbuckle's fingerprints on the hotel bedroom door: Heinrich took back his earlier testimony from the first trial and testified that the fingerprint evidence was likely faked.
-The defense was so convinced of an acquittal that Arbuckle was not called to testify.
-His lawyer, McNab, made no closing argument to the jury.
-However, some jurors interpreted the refusal to let Arbuckle testify as a sign of guilt.
-After five days and over forty hours of deliberation, the jury returned on February 3, deadlocked with a 10–2 majority in favour of conviction, resulting in another mistrial.
+The second trial began on January 11, 1922 with a new jury but with the same legal defense, prosecution and presiding judge as those of the previous trial.
+The same evidence was presented, but this time, witness Zey Prevon testified that Brady had forced her to lie.
+Another witness who testified during the first trial, a former studio security guard named Jesse Norgard, testified that Arbuckle had once offered him a cash bribe in exchange for the key to Rappe's dressing room but that Norgard refused.
+Norgard claimed that Arbuckle stated that he wanted the key to play a joke on Rappe.
+During cross-examination, Norgard's testimony was impugned when he was revealed to be an ex-convict under indictment for sexually assaulting an eight-year-old girl, and was seeking a sentence reduction from Brady in exchange for his testimony.
+In contrast to the first trial, Rappe's history of promiscuity and heavy drinking was detailed.
+The second trial also discredited some major evidence such as the identification of Arbuckle's fingerprints on the hotel bedroom door.
+Heinrich disowned his testimony from the first trial and stated that the fingerprint evidence was likely faked.
+The defense was so confident that Arbuckle would be acquitted that they did not call him to testify, and McNab did not deliver a closing argument to the jury.
+However, some jurors interpreted the refusal to permit Arbuckle to testify as a sign of guilt.
+After five days and more than 40 hours of deliberation, the jury returned on February 3, deadlocked with a 10–2 majority in favor of conviction, resulting in another mistrial.